bretgeek/surf/README.md

 * **Extendable** - Highly configurable (you can change anything you want about the base functionality with a run time config) and it's extendable with plugins.

 * **A Delay/Animation Queue** - An iteratable and cancellable delay queue for building custom effects and animations.

+* **Timelines and MovieClips - Timelines for frame based animations.

 * **Lightweight JQuery Clone** - Optionally, can be used as a general purpose JQuery like library.